Matthew Tye: Start of YouTube channel

-Tye started his YouTube channel "Laowhy86" on April 20, 2012.
-Compared to his actual name, he is more widely recognized by the name "Laowhy", which is a homophone for the Chinese term "Laowai", which means "foreigner".
-His name symbolizes how he is analyzing China from a foreigner's perspective.
-To foreigners, he was known as "C-milk", and he became well known as a China Hand.
-At the beginning of his YouTube career, his videos were similar to those of other YouTubers in China in producing positive content about the country.
-Along with comparing American and Chinese cultures, he covered what it was like to live in and travel through China.
+Before becoming a YouTuber, Tye made rap music and performed at clubs in China including in Guangdong.
+After this, Tye started a YouTube channel named "Laowhy86", on April 20, 2012.
+The name "Laowhy" is a homophone for the Chinese term "Laowai", which means "foreigner".
+To foreigners, he was known as "C-milk".
+At the beginning of his YouTube career, he produced positive content about the country, comparing American and Chinese cultures and covering what it was like to live in, and travel through China.
 Calling his viewers "lao winners", he made videos with titles like "What NOT to do in China: Top 5 things" and "Chinese Girl Tries American Chinese Food", his channel's most popular video in 2017.
 He answered questions such as his marriage with a woman from a different culture, his daughter, and obesity in China.
-Tye said the content of the videos grew less positive in 2016 with the rise in Chinese nationalism spearheaded by Xi Jinping's policies.
+Tye said the content of the videos grew less positive in 2016 with the rise in Chinese nationalism, spearheaded by Xi Jinping's policies.
 He had experiences where he was dining out and was shouted or scowled at because he had a Chinese wife.
 In 2017, Tye crossed the 100,000 YouTube subscriber mark.
 In an interview with That's PRD in 2017, he said he had become a full-time YouTuber and every week was spending 55 to 60 hours making videos.
-Around 2017, Tye uploaded a video of him talking about "language rapists" while he is strolling around Huizhou.
+Around 2017, Tye uploaded a video of him talking about "language rapists" while he was strolling around Huizhou.
 In the video, which went viral, he said, "They see your white face or they see that you're a foreigner and assume they can learn English for free".